 Wondering how to take your cake to the next level?
-Up your icing intensity with flavor!
+Up your frosting intensity with flavor!
 From traditional vanilla extract to gin or whiskey, this list of buttercream flavor add-ins makes it easy and fun to experiment in the kitchen.

-While you certainly can flavor pre-made icing, we suggest busting out those measuring cups and making your buttercream from scratch.
+While you certainly can flavor pre-made frosting, we suggest busting out those measuring cups and making your buttercream from scratch.
 Using a homemade buttercream recipe gives you the freedom to adjust the ingredients, which is important when it comes to adding flavors.

-Making Buttercream from Scratch
+Making Buttercream From Scratch